-broiler meat exports in 2004 for major exporting countries are forecast at a
+Total broiler exports for major countries are forecast to increase 5

 United States: Broiler